The Droid Commands fw:generate and fw:install use Firewall rule

 described is incoming or outgoing, from the perspective of the Host.
 The value

 traffic matches the Rule.
-The value may be one of allow
+The value may be one of allow, reject or deny.

 Traffic is rejected at the initial connection attempt when the value is